yblis/Reformulation-Flask/README.md

 1. Select the desired functionality tab:
    - Reformulation: Rewrite text with specific tone, format, and length
    - Translation: Translate text between multiple languages
+   - Correction: Fix grammar, spelling, style, and get synonym suggestions
    - Email Generation: Create professional emails from templates
-2. Enter your text and configure options
+2. Enter your text and configure options:
+   - For reformulation: Choose tone, format, and length
+   - For translation: Select target language
+   - For correction: Toggle grammar, spelling, style, punctuation, and synonyms options
+   - For email: Select email type and provide context
 3. Use the history tab to view and reuse past reformulations